tvondra/signed_context/README.md

 But with this kind of access to memory, the user could do anything to the server.
 The fact that it breaks the signed context is a detail.

+It might be possible to move the sensitive steps (signature checks and store of the key/context) to some sort of trusted enclave, like Intel SGX or ARM TrustZone.
+I haven't explored these options in detail, and I'm not sure how resilient it could be assuming C memory access.

 ## Possible improvements